imlinhanchao/vsc-markdown-image/README.md

 ## Release Notes

+### 1.1.2
+- Fixed the path contains Chinese prompts cannot be found when pasting the copied picture again. 😂

 ### 1.1.1
 - Fixed the path contains Chinese prompts cannot be found when pasting the copied picture.